 It is said that she ordered her lieutenant soldiers to spin cotton clothes all night to earn money for the military and to pay her soldiers.
 This is allegedly why the Dongmianhua Hutong was named Cotton Alley after her and is to this day.

-Dongmianhua Hutong South to Jiaodaokouin the Dongcheng District, Beijing.
-There is however more than one Cotton Alley named after both a cotton market that used to exist and well.
+Dongmianhua Hutong is now a historical area found south of Jiaodaokouin in the Dongcheng District, Beijing.
+The Hutong has preserved the brick arches of the late Qing Dynasty.
+There is however more than one Cotton Alley named after both a cotton market that used to exist.

-The terror doesn’t stop with the ghost from the headless stories though, as more have died over the years in this house.
+The terror of the haunted Dongmianhua Hutong doesn’t stop with the ghost from the headless stories though, as more have died over the years in this house.
 This was where the writer Lin Baishui was arrested and shot to death after he published writings that criticized the warlords that governed the territory in his time.
 Perhaps he as well has something to do with the haunted rumors of this place?

-Or perhaps the ghost stories come from newer times?
+Or perhaps the ghost stories from Dongmianhua Hutong come from newer times?
 There is also a story about one of the last occupants of this particular house that says he burned himself after killing a young girl.
 Allegedly that is.

 The Ghost of Old Beijing Haunting Today